Skip to main content

 Before you can add variations, you need at least one variation property.

 You can add as many properties as needed.
-Each property you add will create a new column in the variations table and a new field in the Add Variation form.
+Each property creates a new column on the variations row and a new field in the Add Variation form.

 Adding a Variation